Start a conversation before another moment of silence needs to happen.

 Let us help you find the words to help others.

-The initiative helps schools or parent-teacher organizations (PTOs) cover the cost of reviewing the Say Something materials and resources.
-Funds may be used to cover printing materials, pay a volunteer to prepare and teach the curriculum, or more.
+Funds may be used to cover printing materials, pay a volunteer to prepare and teach the Say Something program’s content, and more.

-A follow-on grant is available to schools that choose to teach the Say Something curriculum or implement another program/service from SHP.
+A follow-on grant is available to schools that choose to implement some of the Say Something resources or another program/service from SHP.

 Grants are provided by the Johari Family Foundation (JFF) with partnership from other independent donors.

-The initiative helps schools or parent-teacher organizations (PTOs) cover the cost of reviewing the Say Something materials and resources.
-Funds may be used to cover printing materials, pay a volunteer to prepare and teach the curriculum, or more.
+Funds may be used to cover printing materials, pay a volunteer to prepare and teach the Say Something program’s content, and more.

-A follow-on grant is available to schools that choose to teach the Say Something curriculum or implement another program/service from SHP.
+A follow-on grant is available to schools that choose to implement some of the Say Something resources or another program/service from SHP.

 Grants are provided by the Johari Family Foundation (JFF) with partnership from other independent donors.

-The initiative helps schools or parent-teacher organizations (PTOs) cover the cost of reviewing the Say Something materials and resources.
-Funds may be used to cover printing materials, pay a volunteer to prepare and teach the curriculum, or more.
+Funds may be used to cover printing materials, pay a volunteer to prepare and teach the Say Something program’s content, and more.

-A follow-on grant is available to schools that choose to teach the Say Something curriculum or implement another program/service from SHP.
+A follow-on grant is available to schools that choose to implement some of the Say Something resources or another program/service from SHP.

 Grants are provided by the Johari Family Foundation (JFF) with partnership from other independent donors.